spacetelescope/jdaviz/docs/specviz/displaying.rst

 Pan/Zoom
 ========

-Included with the SpecViz tool are multiple manners to change your view/perspective on the data displayed, depending on your environment:
+Included with the Specviz tool are multiple manners to change your view/perspective on the data displayed, depending on your environment:

 Interactive Pan/Zoom (Desktop App interface)
 --------------------------------------------